 1. Local Authority Search (LAS)

 A Local Authority Search will provide detailed information about the property itself and the surrounding area.
-There are 2 parts to the Local Authority Search or LAS.
+There are 2 parts to the Local Council Search or LAS.
 These are LLC1 results and a CON29 result.
 The LLC1 will tell you if the property:

 - is located in a Conservation Area

 - is located within a Tree Preservation Order Area